Bhavani6079/project_employees/README.md

-create database Bhavani in postgres with Username:postgres
+create database bhavani in postgres with Username:postgres
 Password:postgres